 There are three types of OSHA recordkeeping logs, the OSHA Form 301, 300, and 300A.
-We have described each log and their requirements below.
-Organizations covered under OSHA must complete these recordkeeping logs for all work-related OSHA recordable injury and illnesses.
+We have described each log and its requirements below.
+Organizations covered under OSHA must complete these recordkeeping logs for all work-related OSHA recordable injuries and illnesses.

 The OSHA 300 log is an incident summary describing the who, what, when of work-related incidents that occur throughout the year for each work location.
 Employers are required to complete and maintain an OSHA 300 log for each workplace location ("establishment").
 The Occupational Safety and Health Administration (OSHA) regulations specify what type of workplace incidents employers must include on the OSHA 300 log.